MrGrasss/TeleBlitz-BestTelebot/README.md

     - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable

+    - Multi Group Joiner: This uses the joiner in Group Advertiser without having to do all the other stuff.

 ## Suggestions / Feedback